sudocrystal/scc-compsci/cs141/syllabus.md

 **Here are some do’s and don’ts:**
 - DO NOT work as a partner with another student on an assignment.
-- DO NOT show (or send!) you solution for an assignment (or look at someone else’s solution) for any reason at any time.
+- DO NOT show (or send!) you solution to another person for any reason at any time.
 EVER.
+- DO NOT look at someone else’s solution.
 - DO NOT post any piece of solution code anywhere online (on Canvas, on message boards, forums, file sharing sites and services, or any other online system).
-- DO ask/post questions about specification/instructions

 Please note that both parties involved in a cheating case are treated equally.
 That is, helping someone else cheat is just as bad as reading someone else’s solution.
 There are many resources for students who are struggling, and the right thing to do in this situation is to point them to these resources.